jhpantel/ecoevo-hmsc/README.md

 ### Contents of repository

 The four main folders in this repository are code, data, manuscript, and output.
 The files contained in the folders are listed here, and described below.
-The code folder code contains all of the R code needed to reproduce results found in the manuscript Pantel & Hermann 2025.
+The `code` folder contains all of the R code needed to reproduce results found in the manuscript Pantel & Hermann 2025.

 ```
 - |code